infobloxopen/terraform-provider-infoblox/examples/v0.14/AWS/README.md

 ```

 #Using the templates for below use cases.
+- NetworkContainer     : Create IPv4/IPv6 Network Containers
+- Network              : Create IPv4/IPv6 Network
 - NextAvailableNetwork : Get next available network from a given parent CIDR of a prefix length.
+- AllocationAndAssociation : Assign an IPv4 and IPv6 address to an AWS instance and get its MAC address synced at NIOS

 ### Note
 ```